mantinone/wise-woodchuck/README.md

 The project can be viewed on Heroku at https://woodchuckbooks.herokuapp.com/ .

-Below are the project specs
+Below are the project specs we were working from.

 ## Description